George-Altmann/George-Altmann.github.io/_conferences/announcement_2.md

 related_posts: false
 ---

-Biracks and Biquandles: Theory, applications, and new perspectives - Algebra and Representation Theory in the North, Leeds, UK
+ARTIN (Algebra and Representation Theory in the North)  - Biracks and Biquandles: Theory, applications, and new perspectives , Leeds, UK